The new law on cat microchipping

 , from White Cross vets and owner of a three-legged rescue cat, Oreo.

 We’ve all seen posters on lampposts seeking a missing cat and local Facebook posts pleading for their return.
-Of course, putting your details on your cat’s collar is the quickest way to have them returned to you, but collars do come loose, and the wrong fitting collar on a cat can also be potentially, very dangerous.
+Of course, putting your details on your cat’s collar is a quick way to have them returned to you.
+But tags fall off, collars come loose, or can be removed, and the wrong fitting collar on a cat can also be potentially dangerous.

-In 2021, the government announced plans that make it a legal requirement to have microchipped a cat by the time it reaches 20-weeks (five months) old.
+In 2021, the UK government announced plans to make cat microchipping mandatory.
+According to the new law, it will be a legal requirement for all owners to have their cat chipped by the time they're 20-weeks (five months) old.

 Why should I microchip my cat?

-While it will become law, the main reason to microchip your cat is to help reunite you if it’s lost.
+The main reason to microchip your cat is to help reunite you if it’s lost or stolen.
 A government consultation found that 99% favoured making it mandatory, and there is also resounding support from experts.
 “I think you’d be hard-pressed to find a vet that didn’t think it’s an excellent idea,” said Louisa.

 She added: “We get many missing cats, especially in the summer when cats want to mate and look for other cats.
 It will make a huge difference to encourage responsible pet ownership and traceability.”